electron-plumber/electron-big-book/docs/math/0 Core courses/24 Chapter6 plane geometry Module2 triangles middle.md

 ## 10.Bird's Head Theorem
 ::: wrap
-- Two triangles are called congruent-angle triangles if they share an equal or complementary angle.
+- Two triangles are called congruent-angle triangles if they share an equal or supplementary angle.
 - Their area ratio is the same as the ratio of the products of the sides around those angles.
 - Figure 6–11, in $\angle ABC$ and $\angle ADE$, __the sine of $\mathbf{\angle A}$ is the same (same angles)__, so $\boxed{S_{\triangle ABC}:S_{\triangle ADE}=(AB \cdot AC):(AD \cdot AE)}$.
   ![Bird's Head Theorem Figure 6-11.svg](../../public/math/Core%20courses/Bird%27s%20Head%20Theorem%20Figure%206-11.svg)